Superconductive and insulating inclusions for linear and non-linear conductivity equations: Introduction

 For other values of~$p$ much less is known.
 We assume $1<p<\infty$ throughout this article.
 The $p$-conductivity equation~\eqref{eq:pde} with infinite conductivity has been considered by Gorb and Novikov~\cite{Gorb:Novikov:2012} for $2 \leq p \in \N$ in dimensions two and three.
 We are not aware of a rigorous treatment of the forward problem in the literature, so we provide one in section~\ref{sec:direct} as summarized above in section~\ref{sec:direct-intro}.

 The $p$-Calder\'on's problem, or Calder\'on's problem related to the $p$-conductivity equation, was introduced by Salo and Zhong~\cite{Salo:Zhong:2012}.
 They recover the conductivity on the boundary of the domain.
-Brander~\cite{Brander:2016} improved the result to first order derivative of conductivity on the boundary, but with increased regularity assumptions.
+Brander~\cite{Brander:2016:jan} improved the result to first order derivative of conductivity on the boundary, but with increased regularity assumptions.
 A recent result by Brander, Kar and Salo~\cite{Brander:Kar:Salo:2015} shows that one can detect the convex hull of an inclusion with conductivity bounded away from zero and infinity.
+Further results related to the enclosure method and the monotonicity method for the $p$-Laplace equation can be found in \cite{Brander:Harrach:Kar:Salo:2017}.
 Very recently Guo, Kar and Salo~\cite{Guo:Kar:Salo:2016} proved that under a monotonicity assumption the DN~map is injective for Lipschitz conductivites when~$n=2$ for general~$p$, and when~$n \geq 3$ when one of the conductivities is almost constant.
 Their results assume the conductivity to be bounded from above and away from zero.